shinefield/mangoszerodocumentation/file-formats/dbc/questsort.rst

 =============

 The *quest sort* table contains definitions for quest categories.
-Entries from ``AreaTable.dbc`` may also be used as quest categories.
+Entries from :doc:`areatable` may also be used as quest categories.

 Table structure
 ---------------